ansible/ansible/docsite/rst/intro_adhoc.rst

 evaluate the variable on the box you were on.

 So far we've been demoing simple command execution, but most Ansible modules usually do not work like simple scripts.
-They make the remote system look like you state, and run the commands necessary to get it there.
+They make the remote system look like a state, and run the commands necessary to get it there.
 This is commonly referred to as 'idempotence', and is a core design goal of Ansible.
 However, we also recognize that running arbitrary commands is equally important, so Ansible easily supports both.